Victoria Livengood: Early career

 Livengood made her first appearance at the Metropolitan Opera in 1985 in the Finalists' Concert for the Metropolitan Opera National Council Auditions.
 This skyrocketed her career and made her an instant, national professional in the field.
 Her stage debut at the same illustrious house came in 1991 as Laura in Luisa Miller conducted by James Levine.
 Since her debut at the MET, she has appeared in more than 125 performances with the company, and more than 15 roles including: the title role of Carmen, Prince Orlovsky in Die Fledermaus, Queen Isabella in The Voyage, Preziosilla in La forza del destino, Waltraute in Die Walküre, Maddalena in Rigoletto, Myrtle Wilson in The Great Gatsby, Hippolyta in A Midsummer Night's Dream, Lola in Cavalleria rusticana, and Sonyetka in Lady Macbeth of Mtsensk District.

-In addition to her extensive career on the MET opera stage, Livengood has sung leading roles with other top operatic companies of America including: the Lyric Opera of Chicago, San Francisco Opera, Los Angeles Opera, Santa Fe Opera, Washington National Opera in D.C., Seattle Opera, Houston Grand Opera, and New York City Opera.
+In addition to her extensive career on the MET opera stage, Livengood has sung leading roles with other top operatic companies of America including: the Lyric Opera of Chicago, San Francisco Opera, Nickel City Opera, Los Angeles Opera, Santa Fe Opera, Washington National Opera in D.C., Seattle Opera, Houston Grand Opera, and New York City Opera.
 European and other international venues include: Barcelona, Madrid, Salzburg, Buenos Aires, Taipei, Las Palmas, Monte Carlo, Nice, Tel Aviv, Matsumoto, Seoul, Santiago, Cologne, Vancouver, Montreal, and at Italy's Spoleto Festival.